Disclaimer: This site uses affiliate links. Learn More.

 We spent a total of ten man and woman hours researching and using the 2016 Rawlings 2 Legit Fastpitch bat (Amazon $299).
 Seven of those (wo)man hours were spent in the batting cage comparing the bat's feel and pop to other bats in the performance softball bat space.
 Two were spent researching (and finding) online reviews without manufacturer or vendor bias (these are nearly impossible to find, by the way).
 The last hour was spent finding player experiences with the bat (and previous versions) in player forums.
 All in all, we feel the 10 total hours was well spent.

 By way of construction, the bat 2 legit will have, like the 2015 version, a unique design that includes four pieces.
 The first two are found in a double walled barrel.
 The outer shell of the barrel has more flex which allow for even the smallest and weakest of hitters to compress the barrel and get some trampoline from stick.
 The inner barrel is much more rigid and keeps the bat from going over the allowable limit.
 The other two pieces of the bat include the fully composite hand and the transition piece which help limit sting and vibration on the hands---in theory making for a very smooth swing.
 A similar bat in the 2016 market is the LXT from Louisville Slugger.
 Both are a two piece composite bats with a double walled barrels, a transition piece and the composite handle.
 The Worth 2 Legit uses the double walled barrel to give maximum distance to any type of hitter.
 Both are top end performance fastpitch bats and it's hard to say one is really superior to the other.
 If anything, the 2 Legit is hotter out of the wrapper while the LXT has better durability but, those claims are so unique to the actual bat you are holding that it's hard to say that with much conviction.

 The drop 10 will come in several lengths (30, 31, 32, 33 and 34 inch).
 The drop 10 is the recommended bat for smaller players or those who need as much bat speed as possible.
 The drop 9, which is made for bigger hitters and the collegiate scene, is only found in a 33 and 34 inch.
-Choosing the right size 2 Legit will make your hitting experience much more enjoyable—if the ball isn't zooming off the bat on squared up hits, consider getting a different size.
+Choosing the right size 2 Legit will make your hitting experience much more enjoyable---if the ball isn't zooming off the bat on squared up hits, consider getting a different size.
 Other than the additional strength in the handle, the upgrades to the 2016 version are all purely cosmetic.
 These cosmetic changes are found in a new colorway and a more rounded knob.